 Veterans exemption.
 If you’re a veteran who is totally and permanently disabled, you’re eligible for a larger exemption: the first $50,000 of your home’s taxable value.
 And there’s no income limit.
 Are you the surviving spouse of a veteran who was receiving this exemption when he or she died?
 Were you living in the home at that time?
 If your answer to both questions is yes, you may be able to continue receiving the exemption.
 Again, there’s no income limit.

 Although Ohio laws set statewide property tax rules, your local government handles the administration and levying of the tax.
 So contact your local tax assessor for complete details on property tax exemptions.
 Be sure to ask about any forms you need to complete and the deadline for filing those forms.
-You can get contact information for your tax assessor from the online directory.
+You can get contact information for your tax assessor from Ohio's online directory.

 In addition to the property tax which is based on the assessed value of your home, your tax bill may include special assessments.
 Typically these assessments are made to pay for improvements – such as street paving or repaving – in your neighborhood.